 When it comes down to it, whether you buy the Samsung Galaxy S7+ or the Apple iPad Pro might depend on what ecosystem you live in.
 However, if you aren't tied to either, it's a close race.
-In terms of specs, they are almost dead even, but Samsung's fantastic S Pen experience makes the Galaxy Tab S7+ a great option for productivity, whereas the Apple iPad Pro, true to the brand, is great for more creative types thanks to features like the TrueDepth camera and neural-engine and LiDAR scanner for superior augmented reality (AR) experiences.
+In terms of specs, they are almost dead even, but Samsung's fantastic S Pen experience makes the Galaxy Tab S7+ a great option for productivity.
+In contrast, the Apple iPad Pro, true to the brand, is great for more creative types thanks to features like the TrueDepth camera and neural-engine and LiDAR scanner for superior augmented reality (AR) experiences.
 That isn't to say, of course, that you can't be productive on an iPad Pro nor get creative on a Galaxy S7+.

-Samsung Galaxy Tab S7+ vs. Apple iPad Pro: Head-to-head specs
+Samsung Galaxy Tab S7+ vs. Apple iPad Pro (2021): Head-to-head specs

-Both the Samsung Galaxy S7+ and Apple iPad Pro have generous-sized high-resolution screens and work with optional keyboards and their own styli — the S Pen and Apple Pencil, respectively.
+The Samsung Galaxy S7+ and Apple iPad Pro have generous-sized high-resolution screens and work with optional keyboards and their own styli — the S Pen and Apple Pencil, respectively.
 They both offer ultra-fast processing, great integrated camera experiences, and Bluetooth connectivity.

-But let's run down the key specs to see how they compare at a bare bones level.
+But let's run down the key specs to see how they compare at a bare-bones level.

 |Battery Life||Up to 14 Hours||Up to 10 Hours|

-|Display||12.4-inch Super AMOLED||11-inch or 12.9-inch Liquid Retina|
+|Display||12.4-inch Super AMOLED||12.9-inch Liquid Retina|

-|Storage||128GB, 256GB, 512GB (expandable up to 1TB via microSD)||128GB-1TB|
+|Storage||128GB, 256GB, 512GB (expandable up to 1TB via microSD)||128GB-2TB|

-|Rear Cameras||13 MP + 5 MP||12MP Wde + 1-MP Ultra-Wide|
+|Rear Cameras||13 MP + 5 MP||12MP Wide + 10MP Ultra-Wide + TOF 3D LiDAR scanner|

 |Speakers||Quad Speakers by AKG, Dolby Atmos||Four Speaker Audio|